DaintyJet/VChat_ASLR_Intro/README.md

 <img src="Images/E1.png">

 > [!NOTE]
-> 32-Bit EXEs and DLLs have limit on their entropy as they are loaded below the 4GB threshold.
+> 32-bit EXEs and DLLs have a limit on their entropy as they are loaded below the 4GB threshold.
 However, the 64-bit EXEs and DLLs can be based below the 4 GB threshold; therefore, the Windows system prioritizes basing 64-bit EXEs and DLLs above the 4GB threshold so it can make use of the higher entropy provided.

 ## Methods of Enhancing ASLR

 ### Randomize memory allocations (Bottom-up ASLR)
 > Randomizes relocations for virtual memory allocations. - Microsoft

-Bottom-up memory allocation is commonly used as the default virtual memory allocation method when searching for a free region of memory; This method starts searching from the bottom of the address space and selects the first free region of the requested size [8].
+Bottom-up memory allocation is commonly used as the default virtual memory allocation method when searching for a free region of memory.
+This method starts searching from the bottom of the address space and selects the first free region of the requested size [8].
 For example, the [`VirtualAlloc(...)`](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc) function call allocate a region of memory in the virtual address space, and its default method of searching is *Bottom-Up* [8]; though you can use the flag `MEM_TOP_DOWN` to perform a Top-Down allocation with this function.

 Bottom-up ASLR enables random base addresses for bottom-up allocations.
 This, in addition to Top-Down randomization, adds explicit randomness to the rebasing of the DLLs or EXEs image.
 This is accomplished by randomizing the address the Top-Down or Bottom-Up allocations start searching from when the image is loaded [8].